OHA reports 1 new COVID death, 232 cases statewide

 COVID-19 hospitalizations

-St. Charles on Thursday reported it had 16 COVID patients; five are in the ICU and on ventilators.
+St. Charles on Friday reported it had 15 COVID patients; five are in the ICU and four are on ventilators.

-The number of hospitalized patients with COVID-19 across Oregon is 162, which is seven more than yesterday.
-There are 32 COVID-19 patients in intensive care unit (ICU) beds, which is two fewer than yesterday.
+The number of hospitalized patients with COVID-19 across Oregon is 151, which is 11 fewer than yesterday.
+There are 32 COVID-19 patients in intensive care unit (ICU) beds, which is unchanged from yesterday.

-The total number of COVID-19 positive patient bed-days in the most recent seven days is 1,050, which is an 8.8% decrease from the previous seven days.
+The total number of COVID-19 positive patient bed-days in the most recent seven days is 1,051, which is a 7.2% decrease from the previous seven days.
 The peak daily number of beds occupied by COVID-19 positive patients in the most recent seven days is 162.

 The total number of patients in hospital beds may fluctuate between report times.
 The numbers do not reflect admissions per day, nor the length of hospital stay.
 Staffing limitations are not captured in this data and may further limit bed capacity.